jamesrochabrun/MarvelClient/README.md

 # MarvelClient

-A description of this package.
+A Generic API Client for the Marvel API